arsam31/SAAC02-Notes/README.md

 - Trust Policy: to trust the Lambda Service
 - Permission Policy: to grant access to AWS services.

-When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.
+Running a Lambda function is known as Function Execuion or Function Invocation When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.